J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Credits

-In no particular order, the following great people helped Squeeze-a-ball along by their lively discussions and specific contributions:<BR><BR>
+In no particular order, the following great people helped Squeeze-a-ball along by lively discussions and specific contributions:<BR><BR>
-Mireia Parets worked on the graphic design and interface design<BR>
+Mireia Parets worked on graphic design and interface design<BR>
-Bugra Yildiz worked on the software<BR>
+Bugra Yildiz worked on software design and programming<BR>
 Paulien Melis knitted the actual sensors<BR>
-Winston Mendeszoon researched sensors<BR>
+Winston Mendeszoon researched sensors and navigated Shenzen<BR>
 Anna Pelgrim worked on interface design and user scenarios<BR>
 Jurre Ongering came up with the Name<BR>
 Emma Pareschi helped with electronics and sensors<BR>